 Environmental Stress Testing and Reliability Engineering: A Comprehensive Approach

-This training session, brought to you by IEST and RAMS, delves into environmental stress testing methodologies and the fundamentals of reliability engineering.
+This training session delves into environmental stress testing methodologies and the fundamentals of reliability engineering.
 Participants will explore how to design and execute tests to simulate real-world operating conditions (i.e. vibration, temperature and humidity), accelerate life tests, and predict product failures.
 This course aims to equip engineers and quality professionals with essential knowledge and practical skills in understanding, planning, and executing various types of environmental tests to meet reliability targets.

 Learning Objectives